Zombie Ants? Fungal Horror manipulates its host and eats it alive, from inside!

 Suddenly, a puff of tiny spores released from a little stem growing out of what appears to be the back of an ant head.
 Interesting, she thought and moved along.
 She walked through the smoky cloud, never mind she thought, there are leaves to fetch, food to eat, sleep to have.

 A few days later, Annie left the colony for the last time, but she didn’t know it!
-Annie started to feel a little strange, muscles twitching and she started to have strange feelings about not getting leaves.
+Annie started to feel a little strange, her muscles were twitching and she started to have strange feelings about not getting leaves.
 No, she thought, I must collect the leaves, I must protect the colony!
 But her will was not strong enough.
 She was becoming a zombie ant!

 When she mindlessly climbed about 25 centimeters from the ground she felt compelled to find the underside of a leaf and chomp down on the underside of a leaf on a vein.
 But wait, she didn’t want to, but her mandibles bit down in a death grip and her world turned to black.